yalexand/ALYtools/README.md

 # MicroscopyImageFormatter

-[MicroscopyImageFormatter](https://doi.org/10.25418/crick.19626810.v1) is the application providing the model-based intensity artefacts correction in multi-channel fluorescence images acquired with time-lapse in Widefield mode.
+This application provides model-based intensity artefacts correction in multi-channel fluorescence images acquired with time-lapse in Widefield mode.
+It was reported in [this work](https://doi.org/10.25418/crick.19626810.v1)
 To start from ALYtools folder, one needs to set path first:
 ```
 >> addpath_ALYtools